 Courses at Other Universities

-If you're a current Dal or King's student and have completed your first year of study, you may be able to take a course at another institution and obtain credit toward your Dalhousie degree.
-To do so, you must get approval before registering for the course at the other institution.
+Current Dal or King's students who have completed their first year of study may be able to take a course at another institution and obtain credit toward their Dalhousie degree.
+To do so, students must get approval before registering for the course at the other institution.

 A Letter of Permission will be provided if all of the following conditions are met:

-- the student is in good academic standing, i.e., students who have been academically dismissed or are on probation are not eligible.
+- the student must be registered in a degree program and in good academic standing, i.e., students who have been academically dismissed or are on probation are not eligible.

 - the student has not exceeded the allowable number of transfer credits.